-Air Cleaner Housing (see Air Cleaner Housing Removal in the Fuel System (DFI) chapter)
+Air Cleaner Housing (see Air Cleaner Housing Removal in the Fuel System (DFI) chapter) Ignition Switch Cover (see Ignition Switch Cover Removal in the Frame chapter)

-- Slide the dust cover [A]. - Disconnect the lead connectors [B].
+- Slide the dust cover [A].

+- Disconnect the lead connectors [B].

+- Free the ignition switch lead from the clamps [A] behind the vehicle-down sensor.

-• Using a punch mark the punch mark at the center of broken Torx bolt head [A].
+• Using a punch [A], mark the punch mark at the center of broken Torx bolt head.